-- The uncalled capital is drawn quarterly as required to meet claims payments and operating expenses. - The Uncalled Capital facility forecasts drawdowns totalling \$55 million in the year ending 30 June 2020.
+- The uncalled capital is drawn quarterly as required to meet claims payments and operating expenses. - The Uncalled Capital facility forecasts drawdowns totaling \$80 million in the year ending 30 June 2021.
+This is based on the risk margin portion of the claims needing to be paid.